Avada Child Theme

 Step 5 – Before installing the Child Theme, you must first have Avada (the parent theme) installed.
 You install the child theme using the exact process of installing the parent theme.
 You can choose to install the theme zip files via WP upload or via FTP upload.

-Child Theme Extraction
+Editing The Child Theme

 Methods Of Modifying A Child Theme